openstack/horizon/docs/source/topics/tables.rst

 actions is that you can avoid having to do all the processing, API calls, etc. associated with loading data into the table for actions which don't require access to that information.

-A very notable example of this is the
-``UpdateAction`` type of action, which only needs information on a single object and can do a single-object query rather than loading all the data.